 This study found several differences among race/ethnicity in AET participation.
 Most notably, Black, Hispanic, and other racial/ethnic minority adults collectively had greater likelihood of formal AET participation than White adults when accounting for educational attainment, literacy skill, and other individual characteristics.
 One may argue that adults are generally aware of the importance of formal credentials to achieve greater SES (Boeren, 2017).
 In the case of racial/ethnic minorities, education overall is regarded as a means to move up the social ladder (Rondini, 2016).
 Given that racial/ethnic minorities have historically experienced socioeconomic disadvantages, such as poorer access to formal AET and lower financial resources (Boeren et al., 2010), it is also possible that racial/ethnic minorities rely on social support (e.g., encouragement, emotional support, and logistical assistance) to participate in AET (Knipprath & De Rick, 2015; Mishra, 2020).
-Additional research is required to understand the reasons for the greater likelihood of formal AET participation by racial/ethnic minorities, above and beyond SES.
+Further, Black and Hispanic adults who possess a college degree may also capitalize on a social support system and a cultural value for learning through their belonging to an educational institution, which presumably promotes subsequent AET (Bourdieu, 1973).
+Additionally, belonging to a workplace institution, which is indicative of the employment status and income variables, can also lead to a greater support system through their social network for AET (e.g., learning from peers/colleagues when new AET opportunities arise).
+Notably, our follow-up analysis results from the Blinder-Oaxaca decomposition supported these potential explanations.
+Therefore, in view of the theoretical model by Boeren et al. (2010), socioeconomic, cultural, and psychological explanations are likely to be applicable to other subgroups, for example, by gender and SES.
+Future research should examine the role of social and cultural capital in AET, as well as identify the reasons for the greater likelihood of formal AET participation by gender, race/ethnicity, and SES.

 Another notable point is that Black adults consistently had greater likelihood of participating in all forms of AET than White adults, as well as Hispanic adults, when accounting for all other characteristics.
 Somewhat like the racial/ethnic majority and minority comparisons, Black adults are presumably aware of their economic disadvantages within society (Boveda, 2019).
 Their participation in all forms of AET is perhaps a way to cope with existing economic disadvantages and increase social mobility.
 At the same time, SES and other individual characteristics that are linked to race/ethnicity matter as White adults tend to participate in AET more than other race/ethnicities.
-In other words, when SES and other individual characteristics are not considered, White adults generally have higher AET participation rates than other race/ethnicities.
-Although examinations of specific explanations are beyond the scope of this study, other probable explanations for racial/ethnic differences in AET include an awareness of SES advantages/disadvantages, nativity, English language proficiency, self-efficacy, confidence in navigating education-related settings, social support, and cultural attitudes/values toward education overall (Batalova & Fix, 2015; Boveda, 2019; Mishra, 2020; Rondini, 2016).
+In other words, when SES and other individual characteristics are not considered.
+White adults generally have higher AET participation rates than other race/ethnicities.
+Although examinations of specific explanations are beyond the scope of this study, other probable explanations for racial/ethnic differences in AET include an awareness of SES advantages/disadvantages, nativity, English language proficiency, self-efficacy, confidence in navigating educationrelated settings, social support, and cultural attitudes/values toward education overall (Batalova & Fix, 2015; Boveda, 2019; Mishra, 2020; Rondini, 2016).
 Future research should expand the scope to include a cultural understanding of racial/ethnic minorities' participation in AET.